gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D48
+Today I worked a bit more on my Local Weather app.
+Enabled the toggle functionality on the temperature and stared refactoring the markup and adding the new styles.
+I also read a bit of [@YDKJS](https://twitter.com/YDKJS) as usual.

+### R1D47
+Today I worked on my Local Weather app and did a presentation about ES6 features to the other developers of the company I work for.
+It was really cool as most of them are PHP developers and but know enough of JavaScript but haven't really learned ES6 new features.
+I also read a bit of [@YDKJS](https://twitter.com/YDKJS) as usual.

 ### R1D46
 Today I fixed a minor bug on the VueJS version of my Random Quote Machine app.
 I also I worked on my Local Weather app (Vanilla JS version).
 For personal reasons, I spent a long time researching how to create Chrome extensions and how to parse an HTML table to OSX format.
 I may need to create this extension at some point in the following week or so.
 I also read a bit of [@YDKJS](https://twitter.com/YDKJS) as usual.